waynetee/tp/docs/DeveloperGuide.md

 **Use case: UC09 - Stat Properties**
 1. `User` requests to draw a histogram of property prices.
-2. `PropertyWhiz` draws and shows in a new window, a histogram of property prices within the current property list.
+2. `PropertyWhiz` draws and shows in a new window, a histogram of property prices within the displayed property list.

 **Extensions**

-* 2a.
-There are no properties in the current property list.
+* 1a.
+There are no properties in the displayed property list.
-    * 2a1. `PropertyWhiz` shows an error message.
+    * 1a1. `PropertyWhiz` shows an error message.

       Use case ends.

-* 2b.
+* 1b.
 There is already a window containing a previously drawn histogram.
-    * 2a1. `PropertyWhiz` closes the window containing the previously drawn histogram.
+    * 1b1. `PropertyWhiz` closes the window containing the previously drawn histogram.

       Use case resumes at step 2.